Scintilla-Network/sdk/src/primitives/Voucher/Voucher.md

-## Voucher Class Documentation
+## Voucher

-### Overview
-The Voucher class represents a digital voucher in the Scintilla network, providing functionality for creating, managing, and validating transferable value tokens.
+A voucher is a digital voucher in the Scintilla network, providing functionality for creating, managing, and validating transferable value tokens.
 Each voucher contains information about assets, inputs, outputs, and authorization details.

 ### Installation
 ```js